2022 Texas elections: Republican primary

+General election

 Legislature

+All 150 seats of the Texas House of Representatives and all 31 seats of the Texas State Senate were up for election.
+The winners of this election served in the 88th Texas Legislature.

 Senate

-All 31 seats of the Texas Senate are up for election to two-year terms.
-Prior to the election, Republicans hold a majority of 18 seats against the Democrats' 13 seats.
+All 31 seats of the Texas Senate were up for election to two-year terms.
+Prior to the election, Republicans held a majority of 18 seats against the Democrats' 13 seats.

 House of Representatives

-All 150 seats of the Texas House of Representatives are up for election to two-year terms.
-Prior to the election, Republicans hold a majority of 85 seats against the Democrats' 65 seats.
+All 150 seats of the Texas House of Representatives were up for election to two-year terms.
+Prior to the election, Republicans held a majority of 85 seats against the Democrats' 65 seats.